Latino Democrat narrows race for Senate in Arizona

 “We’ve got to change direction in this country, we can’t continue (to spend) our kids’ inheritance,” he told voters at the debate.

-As they head toward Election Day, Carmona is polling at least even with Flake after starting out behind.
-He also has total receipts of $1.8 million in the third quarter compared to Flake’s $1.3 million, according to reports filed with the Federal Election Commission.
+As they head toward Election Day, Carmona has a cash advantage and is polling at least even with Flake after starting out behind.
+He also has raised $2.2 million in the third quarter, compared to Flake’s $1.3 million.

 A Behavior Research Center poll this month had Carmona leading Flake 44 percent to 40 percent among likely voters, within the 4.4 percentage-point margin of error.
 A Public Policy Polling survey had the Democrat ahead 45 percent to 43 percent, noting he was winning over independents and had crossover Republican support.
 The margin of error was four percentage points.